rationalagents/gemstateio-groups/README.md

 ## Get the data!

 See [groups.csv](https://github.com/waded/gemstateio-groups/blob/master/groups.csv).
-The schema is [groups-schema.json](https://github.com/waded/gemstateio-groups/blob/master/groups-schema.json).
+The schema is [groups-schema.json](https://github.com/waded/gemstateio-groups/blob/master/groups-schema.json), which explains the meaning of some of the columns, and helps keep the data valid (try http://csvlint.io.)

 Groups listed here: